kseniyalan/react-template/README.md

 While there is no real server authorization, works emulation, which can be easily disabled.

-**To sign in without server-side, write any 5 characters for username and password!**
+:white_check_mark: **To sign in without server-side, write any 5 characters for username and password!**

 Routing is configured, pages are connected to the Redux infrastructure.